hard-nett/docs/content/docs/guides/front-end/README.md

 ---
 title: front end UI
 ---
-**This guide will show you how to setup a minimal template for creating an application.** We will be using **[Cosmology](https://cosmology.tech)**, an exellect package library specifically for network using Cosmos-SDK.
+**This guide will show you how to setup a minimal template for creating an application.**

 ___
 # Introduction

 Distributed applications (dApps) are software applications that run on distributed networks.
 Blockchains provide persistent data, or the state, as well as persistent processes and logic.
 A user interface is important in most cases, and server interactions are important in many cases.

 There are many ways to build a dapp that can connect & communicate with Terp Network.

+## The Static File Tech

 ## The Server \ Client Tech